Statistical Report 2019-20

 - Active and inclusive communities

 - Children and families thrive

 - People have a safe and affordable place to live.

 Active and inclusive communities

-This outcome shows how we provide a range of community support to improve wellbeing, increase community participation, and promote social inclusion and cohesion for Aboriginal1 children, families and communities, older people and people with disability in NSW.
+This outcome shows how we provide a range of community supports to improve wellbeing, increase community participation, and promote social inclusion and cohesion for Aboriginal1 children, families and communities, older people, and people with disability in NSW.